 - Psammomatous melanotic schwannoma, meaning tumors that grow on nerves

 Genetic testing for mutations in the PRKAR1A gene is available for people suspected to have Carney complex; if a patient has a PRKAR1A mutation and one of the above tumors or other conditions, then he or she is diagnosed with Carney complex.
 Genetic testing for the newer genes, PRKACA, PRKACB, PDE11A, and PDE8B, is not yet commercially available.

 In addition, other physical symptoms have been seen in people with Carney complex.
 These physical signs may suggest Carney complex, but they are not considered major diagnostic features.
 Research is ongoing to learn more about these symptoms and their link, if any, to the condition.

-- Café-au-lait spots (light brown spots on skin) or other ‘‘birthmarks’’
+- Café-au-lait spots, which are light brown spots on skin, or other ‘‘birthmarks’’

 - Abnormal blood test results of high insulin-like growth factor 1 (IGF-I) levels, abnormal glucose tolerance test (GTT), and/or paradoxical growth hormone (GH) response to thyrotropin-releasing hormone (TRH) testing when there is no clinical acromegaly.
 Also, high levels of a hormone called prolactin in the blood.
 This is called hyperprolactinemia and is usually paired with acromegaly.